 The economic value impact is a key indicator for managing interest rate risk, and measures the potential economic value change on all assets and liabilities determined by a sudden unfavourable change in interest rates.
 For EUR or USD we assume a parallel shift of the interest rate curve by \pm 200 basis points in line with the BaFin Circular on interest rate risk management dated November 2011.
-For local currencies the magnitude of the shocks is derived using a VaR-type methodology taking into consideration interest rate volatilities over the past seven years.
-The potential economic value impact when simulating a simultaneous detrimental (upward or downward) interest rate shock across all currencies must not exceed 10% of the bank's capital, unless approved by the Group Risk Management Committee; the early warning indicator for each currency is set at 5%.
+For domestic currencies the magnitude of the shocks is derived using a VaR-type methodology taking into consideration interest rate volatilities over the past seven years.
+The potential economic value impact when simulating a simultaneous detrimental (upward or downward) interest rate shock across all currencies must not exceed 15% of a bank's capital, unless approved by the Group Risk Management Committee; the early warning indicator for each currency is set at 10% (non-netted in each case).

 A second key indicator measures the potential impact of interest rate shocks on the expected earnings of the individual banks (P&L effect) over a period of 12 months.
-This risk measure indicates how the income statement may be influenced by interest rate risk under a short-term perspective and is deemed significant if it exceeds 5% of the bank's capital.
+This risk measure indicates how the income statement may be influenced by interest rate risk under a short-term perspective and is deemed significant if it exceeds 5% of the bank's capital (early warning indicator).
+The P&L effect must not exceed 10% of the capital (non-netted in each case).
 In addition, the P&L effect is monitored over three months.